 The move to working entirely remotely has been a defining moment for many teams—our own included.

 We have known that the future of work demands centralization and shared resources, driving many companies towards cloud computing.
-We’ve also known that the best teams draw from the best talent, utilizing the world’s increasing ability to connect people from different locations.
+We’ve also known that the best teams draw from the best and most talent, utilizing the world’s increasing ability to connect people from different locations.
 And while the global pandemic forced Atlassians to work from home early 2020, we recognized that this change need not be temporary.
 Thus in August 2020, Atlassian made the decision to become a fully distributed workforce.

 Dubbed TEAM Anywhere, Atlassian is evolving the way it works to embrace distributed teamwork.
 It's a concept that not only supports working from the place that makes most sense for team members, but promotes flexible work in general.